 To find a post office (usually designated by PTT on maps), look for the yellow La Poste signs.
 There’s one in every neighborhood.
-The Main Post Office (52 Rue du Louvre, 1st M° Louvre-Rivoli, Tel 01 40 28 20 00) is open 24-hours.
-The others are open weekdays 8am-7pm and Saturday mornings until noon.
+The Main Post Office (52 Rue du Louvre, 1st M° Louvre-Rivoli, Tel 01 40 28 20 00) is open Monday-Saturday 8am-midnight and Sunday 10am-midnight.
+The others are usually open weekdays anywhere from 8am to 10am and close 6pm to 7pm and Saturday mornings until 1pm, but this varies by location so do check the hours online: https://localiser.laposte.fr/paris.

-Some windows are reserved for banking transactions (La Poste is also a bank in France), so look for Envoi De Lettres Et Paquets or Toutes Opérations.
-You can also get stamps (timbres) at Tabacs (tobacco shops or cafés with a red, diamond-shaped sign).
+In France the post office is also a bank (La Banque Postale), so make sure you go to the right window when visiting a physical post office, especially if there’s a line.
+Envoi De Lettres Et Paquets or Toutes Opérations.
+You can also get basic stamps (timbres) at Tabacs (tobacco shops or cafés with a red, diamond-shaped sign).

 Run by La Poste, send packages or documents overnight from any post office using special envelopes and boxes.
 The shipments can be tracked online.